-- 1. Clock frequencies and oscillation stabilization assume a system oscillator clock frequency (fxx) of 4.19 MHz. - 2. fxx = system clock frequency. - 3.
+- 1. Clock frequencies and oscillation stabilization assume a system oscillator clock frequency (fxx) of 4.19 MHz. - fxx = system clock frequency. - Oscillation stabilization time is the time required to stabilize clock signal oscillation after stop mode is released.
+The data in the table column 'Oscillation Stabilization' can also be interpreted as "Interrupt Interval Time". - 4.
 The standard stabilization time for system clock oscillation following a RESET is 31.3 ms at 4.19 MHz.